 - 1 cup boiling filtered water

-- 2. Place the golden raisins in a bowl, add the boiling water, and let soak for 10 minutes.
-Pour the soaked raisins through a strainer and set aside to drain well.
+- Place the golden raisins in a bowl, add the boiling water, and let soak for 10 minutes.
+Pour the soaked raisins through a strainer and drain well.

-- 6. Using a spatula, carefully transfer the cookies to a wire rack.
+- Using a spatula, carefully transfer the cookies to a wire rack to cool slightly prior to making them disappear.
 (The cookies will be somewhat delicate when hot but will become firm as they cool.
 Store any leftover cookies in an airtight container; in warm weather, store them in the fridge.)